Easy Homemade Fudge

 - Line an 8x8 inch baking pan with aluminum foil.
 Set aside.

-- In a large saucepan, combine the sweetened condensed milk and butter then cook over medium-low heat until the butter is melted.
+- In a large saucepan, combine the sweetened condensed milk and butter then cook over medium-low heat until the butter is melted (make sure not to get it too hot - you want everything gently melting, not bubbling up).
 Stir in the marshmallows and cook until the marshmallows are melted, stirring constantly.

 - Remove from heat and stir in the chocolate chips.
 Stir until completely melted and evenly incorporated.
 Continue to the Finish Steps.